Enriqueoliva32/Enriqueoliva32/README.md

 - 👋 Hi, I’m @Enriqueoliva32
 - 👀 I’m interested in ... everything
-- 🌱 I’m currently learning ... hacking
+- 🌱 I’m currently learning ... everything I want to learn
-- 💞️ I’m looking to collaborate on ..hackers.
+- 💞️ I’m looking to collaborate on ..eveybody
 - 📫 How to reach me ...olivaenrique31@gmail.com

 <!---